Introduction to Combinations (\(^nC_r\)) in Visual Basic

 Type out the adjoining VB.Net algorithm for the combination of different options

-VB.Net Code for Combination Class
+VB.Net Code for Combination - Class File

 Public words As New List(Of String)